KatieClarinet/100DaysOfCode/README.md

 - one to do UX reseach, user stories and user journey

 Retro:
 We used the '4 Ls' - liked, learned, longed for and lacked.
 We will do this each day to reflect on how we worked as a team.

+**Days 59, 60 and 61 (Coding Days of Project Week)**

+We build our first full stack app!
+I worked on the back end, using node.js, express and PostgreSQL.
+Initially we created a local mock data file so that the front end could use this to link up with the search input.
+Then we created scripts to create, populate and drop a table (hosted on Heroku).
+Then created the following CRUD routes:
+- GET all
+- GET by title
+- POST
+- DELETE

+  **Day 62**
+  We spent the morning reflecting on our project and planning our presentation which we delivered in the afternoon to some industry judges.

+**Day 63**

+We learned about Code Reviews, and practiced this by reviewing another team's code!
+In the evening I played around with React and created a dynamic search bar.

+**Day 64**

+Today we learned about Documenting our Code.
+I also did a few CodeWars - I'm almost at 6kyu so hoping to get there by the end of the week!